Suggest an Idea

 Once you click the link, you will see a welcome screen with a short note.
 Click the Go to the Form button to begin.

-The form will have the FamilySearch logo at the top and is titled “What is your idea?” and there is another short note.
+The form features the FamilySearch logo at the top, is titled 'What is your idea?', and includes a brief additional note.
 The form scrolls down and is all on one page.
 Complete each question that is applicable and remember some questions are required.
 Most questions are open boxes for text, meaning you can type what you want, but a few have dropdown lists.

 You want to provide as much information as possible to make sure we understand the need for the idea and what you want to do.
 The questions will guide you through this.
 Only provide the information asked in each question.
 By the time you answer each one, you will have shared the complete idea, and we will have the understanding we need.
 The remainder of this document will include each question and additional details on answering them to make sure we are clear on what we need.